arka2696/svs_to_tif_converter/README.md

 # Steps to Run the SVS to TIF Converter

 1. **Clone the repo or download the zip file**
-   Use the command `git clone` or unzip the `svs_to_tif.zip` file to a directory of your choice.
+   Use the command `git clone` to clone the necessary files to a directory of your choice.
 Then, open the Anaconda prompt and navigate to that directory using the following command:
    ```bash
    cd path/to/your/folder
    ```